 Burning fences and sheds are also not an intended effect.
 This is why wheels should be mounted on a separate post by themselves, not on the sides of fences or sheds.
 And don’t nail them to trees!

 An example wheel in action is shown in the video below:

 How much do they cost?

-The very small wheels – known as “pin wheels” – can be just a few pounds each.
-A reasonably performing multiple effects wheel would retail for £8-£15 with the bigger ones costing £30 or more.
+The very small wheels – known as “pin wheels” – are around £5 each.
+A reasonably performing multiple effects wheel would retail for £10-£15 with the bigger ones costing £30 or more.

 What happened to all the really big wheels?